ADORSYS-GIS/XS2A-Sandbox/docs/running-modelbank.md

 > make
 ```

-After building services you can run ModelBank with a simple docker command.
+After building services you can run ModelBank with a simple docker command:

-**Please note:**
-To be able to use adorsys' applications docker images you have to build them on your local first.

 ```sh
 > docker-compose up